-- 48. In June 2015, GASB issued Statement No. 76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments, which eliminates two of the four categories of authoritative GAAP that exist under the existing hierarchy prescribed by Statement 55.
-The two categories that will remain under the new standard are (1) GASB Statements and (2) GASB technical bulletins and implementation guides in addition to AICPA guidance that the GASB clears.
-The provisions in Statement No. 76 are effective for fiscal years beginning after June 15, 2015.
-Management does not believe that the implementation of this statement will have a material effect on the financial statements of the Government. - 49.
-In August 2015, GASB issued Statement No. 77, Tax Abatement Disclosures, which requires governments that enter into tax abatement agreements to disclose certain information about the agreements.
-The provisions in Statement No. 77 are effective for fiscal years beginning after December 15, 2015.
-Management does not believe that the implementation of this statement will have a material effect on the financial statements of the Government. - 50.
-Management of the Government believes that it is in compliance with all significant limitations and restrictions of the 2009 Series A General Obligation Bonds, the 2009 Series A Limited Obligation (Section 30) Bonds, the 2011 Hotel Occupancy Tax Revenue Bonds, and the 2011, 2012, 2013 and 2015 Business Privilege Tax Revenue Bonds indentures, and the 2006 and 2014 loan agreement covenants as of September 30, 2015. - 51.
-Tax-exempt bonds issued have retained their tax-exempt status. - 52.
-In prior years, the Government defeased certain general obligation and other bonds by placing the proceeds of new bonds in an irrevocable trust to provide for all future debt service payments on the old bonds.
+- 54. In prior years, the Government defeased certain general obligation and other bonds by placing the proceeds of new bonds in an irrevocable trust to provide for all future debt service payments on the old bonds.
 Accordingly, the trust account assets and the liability for the defeased bonds are not included in the Government's financial statements.
-At September 30, 2015, \$439,130,000 of bonds outstanding are considered defeased. - 53.
-We have disclosed to you all additions or changes to the existing pension and other postretirement benefit plans. - 54.
-We do not plan to make frequent amendments to our pension or other postretirement benefit plans. - 55.
-We have no intention of terminating any of our pension plans or taking any other action that could result in an effective termination or reportable event for any of the plans. - 56.
+At September 30, 2017, \$563,565,000 of bonds outstanding are considered defeased. - 55.
+We have disclosed to you all additions or changes to the existing pension and other postretirement benefit plans. - 56.
+We do not plan to make frequent amendments to our pension or other postretirement benefit plans. - 57.
+We have no intention of terminating any of our pension plans or taking any other action that could result in an effective termination or reportable event for any of the plans. - 58.
 Estimated amounts and the actual tax refunds claimed for prior years but not paid at year-end are recorded as tax refunds payable and as a reduction of tax revenue.
 The provision for tax refunds is evaluated on a regular basis by management and is based upon management's periodic review of tax returns in light of historical experience and the nature and volume of tax returns submitted.
 This evaluation is subjective as it requires estimates that are susceptible to significant revision as more information becomes available.
-Accordingly, changes to the provision for tax refunds are accounted for on a prospective basis.

-- 57. We have appropriately identified and properly recorded and disclosed in the financial statements all interfund transactions, including repayment terms. - 58.
-Arrangements with financial institutions involving compensating balances or other arrangements involving restrictions on cash balances, line of credit, or similar arrangements have been properly disclosed in the financial statements. - 59.
-Financial instruments with significant individual or group concentration of credit risk have been appropriately identified, properly recorded, and disclosed in the financial statements. - 60.
+Accordingly, changes to the provision for tax refunds are accounted for on a prospective basis. - 59.
+We have appropriately identified and properly recorded and disclosed in the financial statements all interfund transactions, including repayment terms. - 60.
+Arrangements with financial institutions involving compensating balances or other arrangements involving restrictions on cash balances, line of credit, or similar arrangements have been properly disclosed in the financial statements. - 61.
+Financial instruments with significant individual or group concentration of credit risk have been appropriately identified, properly recorded, and disclosed in the financial statements. - 62.
 We believe that the actuarial assumptions and methods used to measure pension liabilities and costs for financial accounting purposes are appropriate in the circumstances.
-These amounts have been appropriately recognized and displayed as assets, liabilities and, where applicable, deferred inflows, deferred outflows, net position and changes in net position in the financial statements in accordance with GASB Codification Section P20, Pension Activities Reporting for Benefits Provided through Trusts that Meet Specified Criteria. - 61.
+These amounts have been appropriately recognized and displayed as assets, liabilities and, where applicable, deferred inflows, deferred outflows, net position and changes in net position in the financial statements in accordance with GASB Codification Section P20, Pension Activities Reporting for Benefits Provided through Trusts that Meet Specified Criteria. - 63.
 The Government is exposed to various risks of loss related to torts; theft of damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 It is the policy of the primary government not to purchase commercial insurance for the risks of loss to which it is exposed.
 Instead, the Government management believes it is more economical to manage its risks internally.
 In the event of claim settlements and judgments, the Government reports all of its risk management activities in its General Fund.
 Claims expenditures and liabilities are reported when it is probable that a loss has occurred and the amount of that loss can be reasonably estimated.
 These losses include an estimate of claims that have been incurred but not reported.
-No losses have occurred as a result of these risks in any of the past three fiscal years. - 62.
-We have appropriately identified and properly recorded and disclosed in the financial statements, where applicable, all interfund transactions, including repayment terms. - 63.
-No evidence of fraud, possible irregularities, or dishonesty in fiscal operations of federal programs administered by the Government has been discovered.
+No losses have occurred as a result of these risks in any of the past three fiscal years.